Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Alternative jobs for machinists: for your current skills

-We've found that machine worker jobs are set to decline 13 percent over the next seven years.
-If you're currently employed in this industry, some of the skills you've cultivated in your role will be useful if you change careers.
+Machine worker jobs are set to decline 13 percent over the next few years.
+If you're employed in this industry, your current skills will be needed.

 While the Bureau of Labor Statistics predicts that 9.8 million new jobs will be added to the United States economy by the year 2024, this statistic doesn't necessarily mean that all job sectors are expected to grow; in fact, with the advent of new technologies, some sectors and job categories are likely to shrink, if not disappear altogether.

 Why are machine tool setter, operator, and tender jobs decreasing?

 As technology continues to develop, machines in factories are automating, which means they generally require less human labor.
 Many workplaces use computer numerical controlled (CNC) machine tools or robots that decrease production costs by reducing or eliminating the need for in-person, hands-on work.
 Furthermore, many of the parts produced by plastic and metal machine workers are also manufactured overseas, and outsourcing of labor to other countries continue.
 However, even if political and economic conditions change and manufacturing companies stop outsourcing, workers are still at risk of being replaced, rendered obsolete by evolving technologies.

 Other jobs and skills to consider in the future

 While the Bureau of Labor Statistics predicts a sharp decline for tool setter, Machine Operator, and tender jobs, positions in this field that require experience with computer numerical controlled machines are expected to rise by 17 percent; after all, machines won't be able to automate completely.
 If you're looking to stay in the same field, pursue opportunities to become proficient in CNC machines and technology, or improve your skills by obtaining certifications in machine operations or plastics/metalwork.